swarm-subnet/Langostino/README.md

-# Swarm AI Integration Documentation
+# Langostino - The Swarm Drone

-Complete documentation for the Swarm AI Integration autonomous drone system.
+Complete documentation for the Swarm autonomous drone system.

 ---